govhackaustralia/govhack-tools/index.md

 ## Wrangling

 ### Converting
-There are many spatial data formats and often the one your tool requires is not the one the dataset is provided in Online
+There are many spatial data formats and often the one your tool requires is not the one the dataset is provided in.
-  - http://converter.mygeodata.eu/vector kml exporter for shp
-or locally using GDAL (better for many megabyte datasets)
+You can convert spatial datasets online with http://converter.mygeodata.eu/vector or locally using GDAL (which better for >10 megabyte datasets)

 ### Geocoding
 Google Maps APIs allow you to convert an address to map co-ordinates (geocoding) but you must display on a Google Map.
 The easiest way to do is with a Google Spreadsheet/Fusion Table http://williamparry.blogspot.com.au/2011/04/putting-data-into-google-fusion-tables.htm http://support.google.com/fusiontables/answer/1012281?hl=en&ref_topic=2592806